qtalr/lab-00/README.md

 ## Submission for feedback

-1. To prepare your lab report for submission you will need to render your Quarto document to PDF or Word.
+1. To prepare your lab report for submission you will need to render your Quarto document to PDF.
 2. Download this file to your local computer.
 3. Submit your report as described by your instructor.